alan-mushi/alan-mushi.github.io/_posts/asap/2020-01-18-qubes-os-salt-kali-template.markdown

 # qubesctl --all state.highstate
 {% endhighlight %}

-`kali-linux-full` installation took forever (and not having stdout to make it go faster by starring at it is a bit frustrating).
+`kali-linux-full` installation took forever (and not having stdout to make it go faster by starring at it is a bit frustrating, use `--show-output` for that).
 Once everything ran smoothly, we have our Kali template and assorted AppVM:

 {% highlight text %}
 # qvm-ls | grep kali